cockroachdb/docs/string.md

 ### String Literal

-When inserting a string literal into a `STRING` column, format the value as Unicode characters within single quotes, e.g., `'a1b2c3'`.
+When inserting a string literal into a `STRING` column, format the value as a valid UTF-8 character sequence within single quotes, e.g., `'a1b2c3'`.

 ### Hexadecimal-Encoded String Literal